lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ### BLToutch Support and Probe Offset Setup

-Both the **BLTouch Standard** and **BLTouch Waggster Mod** FW variants are configured for the BLTouch support linked in the download page requiring probe offset {28, -33, 0}.
-In case a different support is used by the user, it is simply needed to change the "probe offset" value listed on TFT menu **Menu->Settings->Machine->Parameter**.
+Both the **BLTouch Standard** and **BLTouch Waggster Mod** FW variants are configured for the BLTouch support linked in the download page requiring probe offset `{28, -33, 0}`.
+In case a different support is used by the user, it is simply needed to change the **probe offset** value listed on TFT menu:

+    Menu->Settings->Machine->Parameter

 The download page provides two BLTouch supports requiring the following probe offset:

-- (28, 33, 0) (new support used since Marlin fw 2.0.9.2)
+- `{28, -33, 0}`: New support used since Marlin fw 2.0.9.2
-- (33, -33, 0) (old support used until Marlin fw 2.0.9.1)
+- `{33, -33, 0}`: Old support used until Marlin fw 2.0.9.1

-## Compatibility with Sidewinder X1 / X2 / Genius Printers
+## Firmware Compatibility

 ### Marlin Firmware Compatibility

-All the 4 Marlin FW variants reported on [Marlin Firmware Variants](#Marlin-Firmware-Variants) are ready to be flashed on Sidewinder X1 printer.
+All the 4 Marlin FW variants reported on section [Marlin Firmware Variants](#Marlin-Firmware-Variants) are ready to be flashed on Sidewinder X1 printer.
 Small changes are required for Genius (e.g. print volume).
 While Sidewinder X2 has a totally different mainboard and it's not compatible at all with the Marlin FW provided here.
 The 4 Marlin FW variations can be easily adapted to Genius printer but it needs to recompile the FW (e.g. with MS vscode).

-To use my Marlin FW on Genius or to change some settings for Sidewinder X1:
+To use the Marlin FW on Genius or to change some settings for Sidewinder X1:

-- install MS vscode compiler on PC / laptop
+1. Install **MS Visual Studio Code** compiler on your PC / laptop
-- install the extension PlatformIO IDE 2.3.2 or above on vscode
+2. Install the extension PlatformIO IDE 2.3.2 or above on vscode
-- open the FW source project with vscode:
+3. Open the FW source project with vscode:
-  - set the following parameters in source file `Marlin-2.0.x\Marlin\Configuration.h` with the build volume of the Genius:
+   1. Set the following parameters in source file `Marlin-2.0.x\Marlin\Configuration.h` with the build volume of the Genius:
-    - X_BED_SIZE 220
+      - `X_BED_SIZE 220`
-    - Y_BED_SIZE 220
+      - `Y_BED_SIZE 220`
-    - Z_MAX_POS 250
+      - `Z_MAX_POS 250`
-  - recompile the FW (to compile, simply press at the same time the keys CTRL-ALT-B)
+   2. Recompile the FW (to compile, simply press at the same time the keys `CTRL-ALT-B`)
-- flash on the printer the created FW file `Marlin-2.0.x\\.pio\build\mega2560\firmware.hex`
+4. Flash on the printer the created FW file `Marlin-2.0.x\\.pio\build\mega2560\firmware.hex`

 ### TFT Firmware Compatibility

-The TFT FW provided here is ready to be flashed on both Sidewinder X1, Sidewinder X2 and Genius printers.
-So, no need to recompile the TFT FW.
+The TFT FW is ready to be flashed on both Sidewinder X1 / X2 and Genius printers.
+So, no need to recompile the TFT FW is required.

 To use the TFT FW on Genius:

-- set the following parameter in TFT's configuration file `config.ini` with the build volume of the Genius:
+1. Set the following parameter in TFT's configuration file `config.ini` with the build volume of the Genius:
   - `size_max:X220 Y220 Z250`
-- load on the TFT the updated file `config.ini`
+2. Load on the TFT the updated file `config.ini`

-</br>In case you are using your own Marlin FW, to use all the features and functionalities supported by the TFT, the following options must be enabled in Marlin firmware.
+In case you are using your own Marlin FW, to use all the features and functionalities supported by the TFT, the following options must be enabled in Marlin firmware.

 **General options which MUST be activated:**